 Don’t leave home without MJ Spanish Beginning.
 This course gives students the ability to enjoy their trip to Spain and to soak up some of the local culture during their virtual tour.

-Access the site link below to view the course description from the Florida Course Code directory:
+Access the site link below to view the standards from the Florida Department of

 Expressing greetings, goodbyes and making introductions